 The design of modern office building dates back to the developed style by Mies van der Rohe.
 You know it when you look at a new office building: basement to basement is built, but the building is supported only by columns.
 Walls are built much later and have no bearing function.
 The layout can be changed anytime.

-The designed by Mies van der Rohe Barcelona chair can be found today in countless waiting rooms of companies, law firms and public buildings.
-It is not always originals that are still made today, but plagiarism.
+The by Mies van der Rohe designed Barcelona Chair can still be found in countless waiting rooms of companies, law firms and public buildings today.
+They aren't always originals that are still made today, but plagiarism.
 No design is as timeless as this chair.
 It is hard to believe that the design is almost 100 years old.

 New: Tickets directly by e-mail!